holmes1313/sec_adv_filings/README.md

 ## TODO

-- The parser took the most time and **is still not 100% complete**.
+- The parser took the most time.
-- Need to **add logic to parse multiple choice selections and tables** from PDF files (e.g., client types, asset breakdown).
+- Need to **add and refactor logic to parse multiple choice selections and tables** from PDF files (e.g., client types, asset breakdown).
 - Improve **scalability and performance** to handle large datasets (multi-firm, multi-file environments).
 - Expand automated testing coverage and CI integration.